ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 Use the [serverless-iam-roles-per-function](https://www.npmjs.com/package/serverless-iam-roles-per-function) Serverless Framework plugin to give each function its own individual; role.
 You can take the existing IAM role statements and apply them to the proper function.

 #### S3 bucket access
-The S3 bucket that feedback is deposited in is open to the world and this needs to be fixed.
+The S3 bucket that ride data is deposited to in wild-rydes-data-lake is open to the world and this needs to be fixed.
 Limit bucket access to:

-* The _SendToS3Bucket_ Lambda function
+* The _SendToDataLake_ Lambda function

 <details>
 <summary><strong>Hint</strong></summary>
 <p>

-Remove the S3 bucket policy resource and update the _SendToS3Bucket_ IAM role.
+Remove the S3 bucket policy resource and update the _SendToDataLake_ IAM role.

 </p>
 </details>

 #### Reduced resource access

-The _DispatchFeedback_ and _SendToS3Bucket_ functions have extensive IAM permissions.
+All the functions in wild-rydes-ride record have more IAM permissions than are needed.
 Reduce them only to the operations they need in order to function.

 <details>
 <summary><strong>Hint</strong></summary>